-Some of the more literate inhabitants of Britain are aware that I was admitted to Cambridge University Library (CUL) in January 1981 on the basis of being a prospective or actual “serious amateur” (nominated in epistolary format by a senior Fellow of Corpus Christi College) desiring to study learned journals and rare books not elsewhere available.
+Some of the more literate inhabitants of Britain are aware that I was admitted to Cambridge University Library (CUL) in January 1981, on the basis of being a prospective or actual “serious amateur” (nominated in epistolary format by a senior Fellow of Corpus Christi College), desiring to study learned journals and rare books not elsewhere available.
 That was the criterion for admission, and I fully agreed to the rules of library deportment.
 My first published book states in the preface that “my especial thanks are due to the Cambridge University Library and all concerned for the use of its excellent services” (Psychology in Science, p. ii, preface dated 1982).

-Joe Moreno has never been enrolled at any Cambridge library, and nor at any equivalent in America insofar as is known.

-It is evident from phraseology that Moreno knew nothing about the context of the “serious amateur” tag.
-A frivolous quip dating to Sept.
-2007 was used to sub-title his insulting disparagement of my defence on the Citizen Initiative website.
-I am still referred to on his primary website as “the ‘serious amateur’ non-academic writer who conducts seriously amateurish and biased research” (accessed 30/08/2008).
-I know of one academic who says that he would give Moreno full marks for rhetorical flourishes, but none at all for content.
+Joe Moreno was never enrolled at any Cambridge library, and nor at any equivalent in America insofar as is known.
+He did employ a frivolous quip, dated Sept.
+2007, to sub-title his insulting disparagement of my defence on the Citizen Initiative website.
+I was described, on his primary website, as “the ‘serious amateur’ non-academic writer who conducts seriously amateurish and biased research” (accessed 30/08/2008).
+I know of one academic who commented that he would give Moreno full marks for rhetorical flourishes, but none at all for content.

 To sum up here, the cult version of Cambridge activities is not the most reliable one.
 I should add that I was studying at CUL, with some intervals, until 1993.
 Two years later was published at Cambridge a 1,000 (one thousand) page annotated book of mine.
 On the basis of such factors, the tag arose in my direction of “serious amateur.”
 There is no law against such an ascription, except perhaps in cult polemic, where standards of expression are abnormally slanted against objectors to sectarian zeal.